 About Us

-Earlier this year, we established the William A. Harrison Jr. Foundation, a philanthropic non-profit.
-Our mission is to identify unaddressed needs and support innovative solutions that will contribute to the betterment of the community.
-After considerable research, our first major project will support animal welfare.
+Last year, we established the William A. Harrison Jr. Foundation, a philanthropic non-profit.
+Our mission is to identify unaddressed needs and support innovative solutions that contribute to the betterment of the community.
+After considerable research, our first major project supports animal welfare.

 Pets are the main source of companionship for many people.
 It has been heart-rending to learn how many seniors living right here in the Richmond area are forced to relinquish their pets due to economic hardships.
 The cost of even basic pet care can be too much for someone on a fixed income.

-Richmond is one of the few cities of its size that does not have a retail thrift store as an animal charity.
-We are changing that.
-As our first established program, our thrift store will create sustainable revenue, raising funds for animal care organizations.
+Richmond was one of the few cities of its size that didn’t have a retail thrift store as an animal charity.
+We changed that.
+As our first established program, our thrift store creates sustainable revenue, raising funds for animal care organizations.

-When the store opens in February, sales will support grants to non-profits already doing the work of feral colony management, animal rescue and low-cost spay/neuter clinics.
-We will be a hub for the animal care community, connecting resources with needs, housing a pet food pantry where people can donate and receive, hosting pet adoptions and free pet care classes.
+Furbish Thrift opened last February, and sales support grants to non-profits already doing the work of feral colony management, animal rescue and low-cost spay/neuter clinics.
+We are a hub for the animal care community, connecting resources with needs, housing a pet food pantry where people can donate and receive, hosting pet adoptions and free pet care classes.

-We will fund vet tech scholarships and provide humane traps and vaccination clinics.
-These are just a few examples of the work we will do, with your support.
-We will also supply pro bono social media direction for smaller animal non-profits to assist them in explaining their services and in raising much needed funds.
+We are funding vet tech scholarships and provide humane traps and vaccination clinics.
+These are just a few examples of the work we do, with your support.
+We also plan to supply pro bono social media direction for smaller animal non-profits to assist them in explaining their services and in raising much needed funds.